 How did you decide to become a therapist?

-I decided to become a therapist as a means of honoring both my intense geeky fascination for the human mind, as well as those who aided and guided me on my own path (teachers, therapists, curanderos/curanderas, brujos/brujas, and friends), enabling me to become the person I am today.
+I decided to become a therapist as a means of honoring both my intense geeky fascination for the human mind, as well as those who aided and guided me on my own path (teachers, therapists, curanderos/curanderas, brujos/brujas, artists, and friends), enabling me to become the person I am today.

 While I identify as a cisgender woman, I welcome and invite all genders of people into my practice.
 As someone who benefited from both conditional-white privilege and cisgender privilege, I make it my business to be self aware and to act from a place of humility and “beginner’s mind” whenever I find myself working with anyone, (and especially with people who have less privilege than myself).
 I try to “walk the walk, and talk the talk” as much as I can in my work as a therapist, and I do that by remaining receptive to feedback and committed to my own growth as a person.